jigx-com/jigx-docs-examples/docs/Widgets/actions _buttons_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This widget allows you to add primary and/or secondary actions (buttons) to a widget.
-This is a quick way for users to perform actions without needing to access a jig through the widget first.&#x20;
+This is a quick way for users to perform actions without needing to access a jig through the widget first.

-- Any of the actions that are available in the [Actions](./../Actions.md)* *section can be configured on the widget.
+- Any of the actions that are available in the [Actions](./../Actions.md) section can be configured on the widget.
-- This widget can be configured in a [group](<./Content widget components/group.md>) widget, which allows you to group the actions with other widget types.&#x20;
+- This widget can be configured in a [group](<./Content widget components/group.md>) widget, which allows you to group the actions with other widget types.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bXQzrMgA9C2WU-VcYpOYU_wd-actions.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bXQzrMgA9C2WU-VcYpOYU_wd-actions.png" size="58" width="278" height="292" position="center" caption="Action widget" alt}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bXQzrMgA9C2WU-VcYpOYU_wd-actions.png" size="58" position="center" caption="Action widget"}
 :::
 ::::